Are you championing independent businesses?

 Through my feature, Lula Belle Meets, I'm championing independent businesses and finding out what drives people to become self employed.

-Where did the concept of Daisy Cupcakes come from?
+Where did the idea for Beth Goodrham Personal Stylist come from?

 How did you develop your idea?